open-component-model/ocm/docs/reference/ocm_add_componentversions.md

 component descriptor.
 If given it overrides the <code>--schema</code> option of the command.
 By default, v2 is used.

-Various elements support to add arbirary information by using labels (see [ocm ocm-labels](ocm_ocm-labels.md)).
+Various elements support to add arbitrary information by using labels (see [ocm ocm-labels](ocm_ocm-labels.md)).